cran/ecocbo/README.md

 ## Installation

-You can easilly obtain ‘ecocbo’ from CRAN:
+You can easily obtain ‘ecocbo’ from CRAN:

 ``` r
 install.packages("ecocbo")